 Maintainability is the probability that the software can be repaired in a defined environment within a specified period of time.
 Increased maintainability implies shorter repair times.
 For instance, a cloud solution with 24/7 live support will have a higher maintainability rating than a locally installed solution with limited support.

 Availability can be defined as the probability that a repairable system or system element is operational at a given point in time under a given set of environmental conditions.
-If your system shuts down for 12 hours every weekend to process updates, then it’s availability rating may be 92.86%.
-(It’s available 156 hours out of a potential 168 hours each week.)
+If your system shuts down for 12 hours every weekend to process updates, then its availability rating may be 92.86% (meaning it’s available 156 hours out of a potential 168 hours each week.)
 Therefore, even though it may be highly reliable, it has a lower availability rating.

 Uptime is the amount of time the software is available for use.
-This measure is extremely convenient for comparing software options as it takes reliability, maintainability, and availability into account.
+This measure is very convenient for comparing software options as it takes reliability, maintainability, and availability into account.